colinbinion/GettinGit/walkthrough/GettinGit.md

 ### Repo History
 `$ git log`

 *Shows all the commits on the current branch.
-Beginning with the newest commit.*
+Beginning with the most recent commit.*

-`$ git log --oneline --decorate --color --graph --all` - View the full tree history with an awesome commit graph, use  instead.
+`$ git log --oneline --decorate --color --graph --all`

+*`View the full tree history with an awesome commit graph, use  instead.

 ### Stage files to commit
 `$ git add <filename>` - Add a file and its changes to the staging area.